mg-2m/studio-legacy-updates/docs/genesis_protocol.md

 *(This implements the semi-autonomous "expert machine" concept)*
 - **2.4.1.
 Registrar Persona (Procedural Checks):** The UI can use a `proceduralChecks` object in the JSON to enforce preconditions.
 Before allowing a "Generate/Print" action, it can check if mandatory evidence is attached and display a warning if it is not.
 - **2.4.2.
 Judge Persona (Guidance):** The UI can use a `judicialGuidance` property in the JSON to provide contextual help via tooltips or alerts, explaining the legal significance of a particular fact or relief.
+- **2.4.3.
+Default Selection Feedback:** When default reliefs are auto-selected upon template load (per Rule 1.6.2), the UI MUST provide a brief visual cue (e.g., a highlight or flash) to inform the user that the system has assisted them.

 ### 2.5.
+The "Amharic First" Content & Output Standard
+- **2.5.1.
+Legal Amharic:** All user-facing text (`documentTitle`, `legalText`, `label`, etc.) MUST use formal, legal-grade Amharic terminology found in the official Codes.
+- **2.5.2.
+Rhetorical Citation Blending:** Legal citations (`citation` field) MUST NOT be rendered as bracketed annexes in the UI.
+The `legalText` itself must be written to naturally incorporate the citation in a lawyerly flow (e.g., "...በፍትሐ ብሔር ሕግ 1772 መሰረት...").
+- **2.5.3.
+Amharic-Only Final Output:** The final rendered document must be 100% Amharic.
+No English words or symbols (e.g., "%") are permitted.
+Numerical values must be spelled out in Amharic script within parentheses.
+- **2.5.4.
+Modern Numerals:** All numbers in the backend data and rendered UI, especially for legal articles (`Art.
+123`) and proclamations (`Proc.
+1183/2020`), MUST use modern Arabic numerals.

+### 2.6.
 Search, Discovery, and Metadata
-- **2.5.1.
+- **2.6.1.
 Fuzzy Search:** The sidebar/header search MUST use the `meta.keywords` and `meta.aliases` from the backend to implement fuzzy search logic (e.g., searching for "Feta" finds "Divorce").
-- **2.5.2.
+- **2.6.2.
 Metadata Tooltips:** Hovering over a template choice in the UI should display a tooltip showing `meta.complexity` and `meta.jurisdictionType`.